 "The music model changed.
 The revenue streams have changed.
 The business has to be fluid, and adaptive," said Geoff Rickly, lead singer of the bands Thursday, No Devotion and United Nations.
 "Small companies are leading the way when it comes to adaptive behavior.
 I feel directly affected by every new idea whether it works or not."

-These four startups are rearranging the way the music industry operates.
+These five startups are rearranging the way the music industry operates.

 Brace Yourself PR